Rusty Hicks, President

-On November 17, 2014, Rusty Hicks, 36, was unanimously elected to the position of Executive Secretary-Treasurer of the Los Angeles County Federation of Labor, AFL-CIO.
+On November 18, 2014, Rusty Hicks, 38, was unanimously elected to the position of President (then titled Executive-Secretary Treasurer) of the Los Angeles County Federation of Labor, AFL-CIO.
+On December 18, 2017, he was unanimously re-elected to a new 4-year term.
 His election to the post makes him one of its youngest leaders and the first post-9/11 war veteran to lead one of the nation’s largest labor federations.

 The Los Angeles County Federation of Labor, AFL-CIO, is comprised of over 300 local unions that represent over 800,000 workers in virtually every key industry – transportation and goods movement, entertainment and media, janitorial and hospitality services, education, construction, government, retail health care and communications.

 Raised by a single mother in Fort Worth, Texas, Rusty saw first-hand the challenges of attaining the American Dream.
 His mother was a bookkeeper, his grandfather a grocery clerk and his grandmother a teacher’s aide.
 Their hard work inspired Rusty to a life of service to ensure that the voices of working people are heard on the job, in their communities, and at the ballot box.